davrot/pytutorial/workflow/vscode_interactive/README.md

 If you don't know what I am talking about, please read: [Python Interactive window](https://code.visualstudio.com/docs/python/jupyter-support-py)

+## Executing a cell

+In the cell mode (# %%) you can use
+* SHIFT + ENTER to execute a cell or
+* CTRL + ENTER.

+The former moves the cursor into the next cell, while the later keeps the cursor that the original position.

 ## [Interactive plotting in # %% cells​](https://matplotlib.org/ipympl/)

 ```shell